 Our U15 squad will be entering competitive cricket for the first time this season and will be led by Adeline Preston, ably supported by Amy Butterfill as vice-captain.

-2017 will see the club putting out a Women’s squad for the first time, captained by our 4th XI skipper Charley Hepburn with Izzy Deamer as vice-captain.
+2018 will again see the club putting out a Women’s squad, under the management of Andrew Davies and captained by our 4th XI skipper Charley Hepburn with Izzy Deamer as vice-captain.
 While it will be a young side, the team has a lot of experience of age-group cricket that we now take forward into the women’s game.
 For Development Cup matches, Izzy will captain the side.

-We continue to strengthen our partnerships with local primary schools, in particular Birchwood Grove, Manor Field, London Meed and St Wilfrids and The Burgess Hill Academy, formerly Oakmeeds, where around 70 girls from Year 3 to Year 10 are regularly involved in training sessions and competitions.
+We continue to strengthen our partnerships with local primary schools, in particular Birchwood Grove, Manor Field, London Meed and St Wilfrids and The Burgess Hill Academy, formerly Oakmeeds, where girls from Years 3 to Years 10 are regularly involved in training sessions and competitions.
 Recently schools have been remarkably successful taking part in many tournaments at county, regional and national level.
-In 2016 Birchwood Grove won the Masters Tournament at Horsham with a team that included 7 Burgess Hill players: http://www.midsussextimes.co.uk/sport/cricket-birchwood-grove-are-the-masters-1-7499034

 In 2014, Charley Hepburn was part of the victorious Oathall U15 team that travelled to Lords in the Lady Taverners National Finals and finished 2nd in the country: http://www.midsussextimes.co.uk/sport/oathall-s-cricketing-girls-book-place-at-lord-s-1-6038902 as well as winning the 2014 Chance to Compete National competition: http://www.midsussextimes.co.uk/sport/oathall-girls-are-cricketing-national-champions-1-6310083